 Czech Wine Imports

 Imports now account for over half of the market.
-Most are from the major EU producing nations, led by Italy.
+Most are from the major EU-producing nations, led by Italy with imports valued at US$108.8 million, followed by France with US$44 million and Germany – US$38 million.

 Wines from the New World – Chile, Argentina, South Africa and Australia – generally need to be between €3.00 and €5.00 to catch the eye, while California wine is considered mainly too expensive.

-Organic and raw wines, very popular now in the Nordic countries are still in a very early stage in the Czech Republic, with only some fancy wine bars from Prague showing interest.
+Organic and raw wines, very popular now in the Nordic countries are also growing in popularity in the Czech Republic, with more wine bars from Prague showing interest.

 WINE IMPORTERS IN THE CZECH REPUBLIC